zv-louis/mpsep/README.md

 ```

 Separate MIME multi-part text into its body text and the attached files.
 The decoded body-text is written to STDOUT.
-The attached files are restored as files.
+The attached files are restored as the files.

 - positional arguments:
   * file